Bringing the Best Healthcare Professionals to an FQHC Near You

 Several resources exist to assist Federally Qualified Health Centers with recruitment and retention efforts.

 3RNet is an online job posting website that is free of charge for FQHCs in New Jersey as part of their collaboration with the New Jersey Department of Health.
-Employers can upload job openings and access helpful resources and information through the 3RNet website.
+Employers can upload job openings and access helpful resources through the 3RNet website.
 The 3RNet platform specifically publicizes job listings from employers who serve rural and underserved communities.
 As a result, applicants who are interested in working at a Community Health Center in New Jersey have a direct link to potential employers.
 To learn more, visit the 3RNet website here.

 A recruitment and retention resource, The Solutions, Training, and Assistance for Recruitment and Retention (STAR²) Center is a project of the Association of Clinicians for the Underserved (ACU) that provides resources, training, and technical assistance to help the Health Center Program grantees with their clinician workforce challenges and questions.
 The STAR² Center is a National Training and Technical Assistance Partner of the Bureau of Primary Health Care.
 Visit the website Solutions, Training, and Assistance for Recruitment and Retention (STAR2) Center Resource Library